beingRealFrank/site/pages/meditation-prompts.md

 ---

 ### Four Noble Truths
 1. There is suffering.
-I commit to understanding the truth of suffering.
+   - I commit to understanding the truth of suffering.
 2. There is a cause of suffering.
-I commit to understanding that craving leads to suffering.
+   - I commit to understanding that craving leads to suffering.
 3. There is a way of ending suffering.
-I commit to understanding and experiencing that less craving leads to less suffering.
+   - I commit to understanding and experiencing that less craving leads to less suffering.
-4. There is a path that leads to ending suffering, the Eightfold Path.
-I commit to cultivating the path.
+4. There is a path that leads to ending suffering.
+   - I commit to cultivating the Eightfold Path.

 ### The Eightfold Path
 1. Wise Understanding